 It is important to consider how users interact with mobile.
 With mobile devices, we use our fingers to navigate through different hand gestures that have become standard use for tasks.

-- Double tap: Touch surface with two quick motions (often to zoom)
+- Double tap: Touch the surface with two quick motions (often to zoom)

-- Drag: Move along surface without breaking contact
+- Drag: Move along the surface without breaking contact

-- Pinch/spread: Touch surface with two fingers to move in (pinch) or out (spread)
+- Pinch/spread: Touch the surface with two fingers to move in (pinch) or out (spread)